 The canine-human bond

-- an unprecedented opportunity for advanced learning in behavior, canine science, and canine training
+- an unprecedented opportunity for advanced education in behavior, canine science, and canine training

 - faculty and student-based research projects exploring canine behavior and cognition